So truthfully, why does he pull away?

 But very often, men pulling away isn’t a bad thing.

-Further still, they think having this problem is wrong.
+Further still, we think having this problem is wrong.

 Remember, men pull away for good reasons.